everydayhero/react-widgets/README.md

 #### Campaign Goal (Campaign)

-Set a goal in cents to display as a campaign goal.
+Set and display a campaign goal.
+While this component can be configured to display any type of goal it renders as a dollar amount by default.

 ##### Options